sbebenek/HSNHospitalProject/README.md

  </ul>

  <li>LoggedInChecker class, a class that contains methods that can determine if a user is logged in, if a user is an admin, or what the id of the logged in user is (Helpers/LoggedInChecker.cs)</li>
+ <li>Created wireframes for my features and contributed to the documentation inside the Documentation folder.</li>

  <li>The repo notes at the end of this README file, consisting of tips for anyone who has or is trying to avoid merge errors.</li>
 </ul>